 After calling Publish() on a service, it calls Publish() immediately on all its child components recursively.

-After completing the “Service” container, it traverses through the "Models" container of the simulator as follows:
+After completing publication of the components in the “Services” container, it traverses through the "Models" container of the simulator as follows:

 It calls the Publish() operation of each component in CSK_Created state;

-After calling Publish on a model, it calls Publish immediately on all its child components recursively.
+After calling Publish on a model, it calls Publish() immediately on all its child components recursively.

-After all Publish() operations have been executed, it issues the global event “SMP_LeavingPublishing” via the Event Manager;

-After returning from the “SMP_LeavingPublishing” global event, it changes the simulation state to Building state;

-Finally, it issues the global event “SMP_EnteringBuilding” via the Event Manager.

 ECSS-E-ST-40-07_1440216

-The ISimulator Configure method shall call the Configure() method of all service and model instances in the component hierarchy that are in Publishing state as per following procedure:
+The ISimulator Configure method shall call the Configure() method of all service and model instances in the component hierarchy that are in CSK_Publishing state as per following procedure:

-If the simulation is not in Building state, then it returns and no action is taken;
+If the simulation is not in Building state, then throws an InvalidSimulatorState exception as per InvalidSimulatorState.h in [SMP_FILES];

-If Configure method is called during the execution of the global event SMP_LeavingBuilding, then it returns and no action is taken;

-If the simulation is in Building state, it issues the global event “SMP_LeavingBuilding” via the Event Manager;

-After returning from the SMP_LeavingBuilding global event, it changes the simulation state to “Configuring” state;

-After entering Configuring state, it issues the global event “SMP_EnterConfiguring” via the Event Manager;

-After returning from the “SMP_EnterConfiguring” global event, it traverses through the "Services" container of the simulator.
+It traverses through the "Services" container of the simulator.
 For each component, it performs the following procedure:

 If the component is still in CSK_Created state, it first calls the Publish() operation;